wp-plugins/tangofy/readme.txt

 = What does “Tangofy” mean? =

 “To tangofy sth”, usually an application, means to make new icons for it, or to add icons to it, that follow the guidelines of the Tango Desktop Project.
-The first versions of Tangofy —0.0.0 to 0.0.6— were just that:  One set of Tango-style to improve the admin menu of WordPress 2.7.
+The first versions of Tangofy —0.0.0 to 0.0.6— were just that:  One set of Tango-style icons to improve the admin menu of WordPress 2.7.
 Hence the name.

 ==  Changelog ==
 .
+=   0.1.7   [2008-12-25] =
++   Added Brazilian Portuguese language.
+Fernando Lopes ([fernandolopes.com.br](http://www.fernandolopes.com.br/)).
++   Added Fugue Shadowless set.
+(New in Fugue 1.0.2, released 2008-12-21.)
++   Changed Links icon in Fugue.

 =   0.1.6   [2008-12-22] =
-+   Added Spanish language, Federico Bond ([federicobond.com.ar](http://www.federicobond.com.ar/)).
++   Added Spanish language.
+Federico Bond ([federicobond.com.ar](http://www.federicobond.com.ar/)).
-+   Added proper style to Save Changes button, thanks Federico.
++   Added proper style to Save Changes button.
+Thanks to Federico.
-+   Moved Save Changes button to bottom, thanks Federico.
++   Moved Save Changes button to bottom.
+Thanks to Federico.
 +   Added contact e-mail address to tangofy.php.

 =   0.1.5   [2008-12-17] =